hunterjackson/docs/source/index.rst

 Stream Reactor
 ==============

 The Stream Reactor is a set of components to build a reference architecture for streaming data platforms.
-At its core is Kafka, with Kafka Connect providing a unified way to stream data in and out of the system.
+At it's core is Kafka, with Kafka Connect providing a unified way to stream data in and out of the system.

 The actual processing if left to streaming engines and libraries such as Spark Streaming,  Apache Flink, Storm and Kafka